TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

    subdomains that other teams are responsible for.
 This will be discussed further in the Integration Patterns section below.

    * Defining a Shared/Ubiquitous Language (UL) for each subdomain that is understood by both business and technical stakeholders, which should then be used for documentation and code artefacts (e.g. for the names of classes and their methods and attributes).

-2. Whereas the Problem Space of a business is generally similar for different organisations that are involved in the same business; it is how they implement their solutions; i.e. their **Solution Space** that will generally differ [(6)](references.md).
+2. Whereas the Problem Space of a business is generally similar for different organisations that are involved in the same business; it is how they implement their solutions; i.e. their **Solution Space** that will generally differ [(6)](../references.md).
  DDD prescribes the design of **Bounded Contexts** to demarcate and model solutions for identified subdomains, and "Context Mapping" with Integration Patterns to describe the relationships between them.
 Ideally we want minimal direct relationships/maximum decoupling between these.
+ Ideally we would like to define one bounded context per subdomain; however further decomposition is often favoured when ambiguity in terminology exists, or to reduce risk and/or complexity when different areas of functionality are maintained by separate teams, require a different release cadence or have different risk factors for change.

-Finally, it may be noted that each Bounded Context may be considered as a candidate for defining 1 or more **Microservices**_ though this will be discussed further in the [Tactical Patterns](references.md) section.
+Finally, it may be noted that each Bounded Context may be considered as a candidate for defining one or more **Microservices**_; this will be discussed further in the [Tactical Patterns](../references.md) section.

 ## 1. Problem Space
 As an initial step in the design of The Better Store, we would expect our business domain expert and development team